 As Northwest Business Unit Director, Mr. Helland is ultimately responsible for ensuring that all contracts and scopes of work are properly executed, and that clients are provided with the highest quality data and deliverables.
 He ensures that regular internal project reviews are completed, that clients are kept apprised of progress and any changes, and that the clients’ expectations are satisfied.

-Christina Helms, PG, LSRP, is responsible for leading, growing, and managing SCS’s environmental services practice in the greater Pennsylvania, New Jersey, and Maryland area.
-She had nearly two decades of technical and environmental consulting experience as a geologist, project manager, senior technical advisor, and/or Licensed Site Remediation Professional (LSRP) on various national, regional, and local environmental projects for private sector clients in various markets including commercial real estate, residential housing, industrial/manufacturing, mining, and energy utilities.
+Christina Helms, PG, LSRP, is one of our National Experts on Mining.
+She is also responsible for leading, growing, and managing SCS’s environmental services practice in the greater Pennsylvania, New Jersey, and Maryland area.
+She had nearly two decades of technical and environmental consulting experience as a geologist, project manager, senior technical advisor, and Licensed Site Remediation Professional (LSRP) on various national, regional, and local environmental projects for private sector clients in various markets including commercial real estate, residential housing, industrial/manufacturing, mining, and energy utilities.
 Project experience ranges from fast-paced due diligence for property transactions to long-term, multi-year projects with ongoing monitoring and reporting needs and requirements for sites with soil, groundwater, and air impacts.

-• Christina Helms, PG, LSRP, is responsible for leading, growing, and managing SCS’s environmental services practice in the greater Pennsylvania, New Jersey, and Maryland area.
-She had nearly two decades of technical and environmental consulting experience as a geologist, project manager, senior technical advisor, and/or Licensed Site Remediation Professional (LSRP) on various national, regional, and local environmental projects for private sector clients in various markets including commercial real estate, residential housing, industrial/manufacturing, mining, and energy utilities.
+Christina Helms, PG, LSRP, is one of our National Experts on Mining.
+She is also responsible for leading, growing, and managing SCS’s environmental services practice in the greater Pennsylvania, New Jersey, and Maryland area.
+She had nearly two decades of technical and environmental consulting experience as a geologist, project manager, senior technical advisor, and Licensed Site Remediation Professional (LSRP) on various national, regional, and local environmental projects for private sector clients in various markets including commercial real estate, residential housing, industrial/manufacturing, mining, and energy utilities.
 Project experience ranges from fast-paced due diligence for property transactions to long-term, multi-year projects with ongoing monitoring and reporting needs and requirements for sites with soil, groundwater, and air impacts.

 David Hendron, PE, has over 40 years of experience.
 He has experience working across the US and in Israel, Columbia, Mexico and Peru.
 His engineering practice has included major projects involving geotechnical engineering, hydrogeology, surface water hydrology, solid and hazardous waste management, litigation support/expert witness testimony, and regulatory interface with numerous local, state and federal regulatory agencies.